Welcome to our Reception class page!

 If you would like to get in touch please email us: [email protected]

-Welcome back to school after the half term break, we are looking forward to having a busy and fun half term!
-We can't wait to carry on all of our learning in Reception.
+Welcome back to school after our half term break, we are looking forward to having a busy and fun half term!
+We can't wait to carry on with all of our learning and fun in Reception.

 On this page you will find out all about life in Reception at St. James'.